miguelgrinberg/aioflask/README.md

 There are also changes outside of the `Flask` class:

-- The `flask run` command starts the uvicorn web server.
+- The `flask aiorun` command starts an ASGI application using the uvicorn web server.
 - The `render_template()` function is asynchronous and must be awaited.
 The sync render version is available as `render_template_sync()`.